Hidradenitis suppurativa (HS) is a painful, long term skin condition that causes abscesses and scarring on the skin.

-The exact cause of hidradenitis suppurativa is unknown, but it occurs near hair follicles where there are sweat glands, usually around the groin, buttocks, breasts and armpits.
+The exact cause of hidradenitis suppurativa is unknown, but it occurs near hair follicles where there are sweat glands, usually around the groin, bottom, breasts and armpits.

-For reasons that are unclear, more women than men have the condition.
+For reasons that are unknown, more women than men have the condition.
 It's thought to affect about 1% of the population.

 The symptoms of hidradenitis suppurativa range from mild to severe.

-The condition tends to start with a firm pea-sized lesion that develops in one place.
+The condition tends to start with a firm pea-sized lump that develops in 1 place.
 This will either disappear or rupture and ooze pus after a few hours or days.

 New lumps will then often develop in an area nearby.
-If these aren't controlled with medication, larger lumps may develop and spread.
+If these are not controlled with medicine, larger lumps may develop and spread.
 Narrow channels called sinus tracts also form under the skin that break out on the surface and leak pus.

 Hidradenitis suppurativa is very painful.
 The lumps develop on the skin in the following areas: